buu342/ACS-Dominatrix/README.md

 # ACS-Dominatrix
-A domination gamemode replacement for Zandronum, ZDoom, and ZDaemon (coming soon)
+A highly configurable domination gamemode replacement for Zandronum, ZDoom, and ZDaemon (coming soon).

 This WAD requested by the MDF community.<br/><br/>